lankm/stalloc/README.md

 Nodes with pointers won!!
 Sadly you can't create void* bitfields so theres a lot of casting
 - Further reduced NwP down to 189.
 - I'm not going to go crazy on the optimizations though.
+- c++ equivelent runs at about a 10% hit to performance